panchamipai21/llm-react-comparison/README.md

-LLM-Based React Mini Project Comparison Objective
+LLM-Based React Mini Project Comparison
+Overview :
-This repository contains a comparative study of React-based mini applications generated using two large language models: ChatGPT and Claude.
-The goal was to understand how different LLMs approach frontend development tasks when provided with similar prompts.
+This repository contains a comparison of two React mini applications (Flashcard App and To-Do List App) generated using ChatGPT and Claude.
+The goal was to analyze how different LLMs approach frontend development when given similar prompts.

-Projects Included
-Flashcard App (ChatGPT vs Claude)
-To-Do List App (ChatGPT vs Claude)
-Each application was generated separately using consistent prompts to observe differences in implementation style, structure, and reasoning.

-Focus of Comparison
+Comparison Focus :
-The comparison was based on:
-Component structuring and modularity
+Component structure and modularity
 State management using React hooks
-Code readability and organization
+Code organization and readability
 Handling of assumptions and default behaviors
-Clarity of explanation provided by the model

-Observations
+Key Observations :
-Prompt specificity significantly influenced output quality.
+Prompt specificity strongly affected output quality.
-Clearly defined constraints reduced unnecessary assumptions Iterative refinement improved structural clarity and reusability.
+Clear constraints reduced unnecessary assumptions.
-Differences were observed in how each model structured components and explained logic.
-Majorly, Claude tended to include more built-in features and slightly more structured UI elements by default, whereas ChatGPT focused more on functional implementation with comparatively simpler styling.
-This highlighted differences in default assumptions and design orientation between the models.
+Claude tended to include additional UI features by default, while ChatGPT focused more on functional and minimal implementations.
+Iterative prompting improved structural clarity and reusability in both cases.

-Tech Stack
+Tech Stack :
-React
-JavaScript
-CSS
+React | JavaScript | CSS

-Purpose
-This experiment was conducted to better understand how LLMs can assist in development workflows and how prompt design impacts code quality and architectural decisions.
+Purpose : To understand how LLM behavior and prompt design influence code structure and development workflows.